 Portions are intentionally on the smaller side to enable tasting and are priced accordingly.
 That said, for an adult, one dish is definitely not enough for a meal.
 If you plan on doing more than just snacking, budget for 2-3 dishes per adult per meal (1-2 for younger kids).
 Sharing is a smart strategy if you want to taste more variety.

 The other big part of the California Food & Wine Festival in Disneyland is the special performances and events that take place all over the park.

 If you just want to experience what is free, look for the following:

-- Junior Chef with Goofy (for kids)
+- Junior Chef experience – Alice’s Wonderland Bakery Unbirthday Party (for kids)

-- Musical performances on various stages
+- Musical performances on various stages and locations

 With a name like Food & Wine, I’m sure a lot of families are questioning whether this is really an event for kids.
 Will your kids eat the more unique recipes the festival features?
 Will the booze be flowing a bit too freely for families to feel comfortable?

 That said, visitors with kids would benefit from knowing a few insider tips to make the most of the experience.

 Insider Tips for Making the Most of a Visit to the Disneyland Food & Wine Festival